annatimofeyeva/bank_account/README.md

 2. app will display form for deposit or withdrawal amount - DONE

-3. display current balance
+3. display current balance - DONE

 4. save user name and initial deposit as variables in js, upon 'create account' button - DONE

-5. App will save deposit or withdrawal amount as variable in js, upon 'update' button
+5. App will save deposit or withdrawal amount as variable in js, upon 'update' button - DONE

-6. app will perform backend logic, adding deposit amount to initial deposit
+6. app will perform backend logic, adding deposit amount to initial deposit - DONE

-7. App will perform backend logic, subtracting withdrawal amount from initial deposit
+7. App will perform backend logic, subtracting withdrawal amount from initial deposit - DONE

 8. App will display current balance on 'check balance' submit button